spartas/fbk_utils/README.md

 	I re-wrote _sanitize_3 a bit to do Graph API calls instead.
 The code has more than a few dependencies, which will be fleshed out over the course of this project.

+	I'm releasing 1.1, which is a much cleaner version of fbk_fetch_3.py.

 Tim Wright
 2011–14